truthinhistory/historicist/exampleSite/content/english/blog/Personal Testimony of Sister Charlotte King.md

 ---
-title: "Personal Testimony of Sister Charlotte King"
+title: Personal Testimony of Sister Charlotte King
-description: "meta description"
+description: Sister Charlotte King was a nun in the Roman Catholic Church living in a convent.
 images:
-  - "images/post/03.jpg"
+- images/post/03.jpg
-date: 2021-01-25T11:33:57+06:00
+date:
-author: "Lubana Era"
+author: Charlotte King
-tags: ["Alarm", "Clock"]
+tags:
+- Alarm
+- Clock
-categories: ["LifeStyle"]
+categories:
-draft: false
+- LifeStyle

 ---
 Sister Charlotte King reveals her personal testimony of her life becoming a nun in the Roman Catholic Church and living in a convent.

 Audio Clip 01